alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ...

 At mile 18, I stop for water and my heart is **crushed** when I see the 3:50 pace group run right pass me.
-How did this happen?
+How does this happen?
 My pace must be slipping, not good..

 ##Miles 18.6 - 21.7 (8:41 min/mi)##